Ferdinand Schörner: Early life

 Schörner was born on 12 June 1892 in Munich, Kingdom of Bavaria, German Empire.
 He entered the Bavarian Army in October 1911 as a one-year volunteer with the Bavarian Leib Regiment, and by November 1914 he was a Leutnant der Reserve.
 Serving in World War I, he was awarded the Pour le Mérite military order as a lieutenant when he took part in the Battle of Caporetto, which shattered the Italian lines in autumn 1917.
+The decoration was accompanied by some controversy as Erwin Rommel officially protested the award of the Pour le Merit to Schörner.
+(Note: Rommel claimed that the credit for the capture of Hill 1114 was due him and not Schörner.
+After the war Rommel persuaded the Reich government to print a fourteen-page supplement which in part set out his own role in more vivid detail.
+He also asked the official army historian to make corrections to the record.
+This dispute created a lifelong rivalry between the two officers.)
 Continuing in the Reichswehr, between the two wars, Schörner served as a staff officer and instructor.
 In 1923 he was adjutant to General Otto von Lossow, the commander of Wehrkreis VII (military district) in Munich and participated in the defeat of the Beer Hall Putsch.